 - You can search pretty much the whole library—physical and virtual—using Discovery.
 If you want to search a narrow topic in more depth, or search for articles or books beyond the library collection, go to Research by Subject to find specialized research databases on your topic.

 - If you need research help, the reference librarians are here for you.
-You can come by the desk just to the left of the entrance on weekdays, or schedule an appointment with a subject specialist for advanced research.
+You can come by the desk just to the left of the entrance on weekday afternoons, or schedule an appointment with a subject specialist for advanced research.

 - Library hours are 7:30 am to 1:00 am on weekdays, shorter on the weekend, longer during exams.

-- There is a PC lab upstairs and a Mac lab downstairs.
+- There are both PCs and Macs available.
 You can print from any computer to any printer.
 Just swipe your Knightcard to retrieve your print jobs.

 - The main floor is a group study area, the lower level is a quiet study area, and the top floor has a mix of both.
 Please talk in the talking areas and be quiet in the quiet areas.

 - You can check out laptops, Kindles, digital cameras (still and video), and other equipment from the circulation desk.

 - If you want to use the library from off campus, from home or study abroad, just click on the resource you want to use, enter your Mikenet username and password, and you’ll be logged into the library server.

 - Need a study break?
 There’s a snack room on the lower level called Durick’s Den with vending machines and board games.
 Students tell us it’s “chill.”

 - Done with your homework?
 The library has recent bestsellers on the main floor, hundreds of magazines, 5000 DVDs, and 8000 children’s books.
 (The children’s books are for education classes, but we won’t ask any questions…)